Sampler, Chapter 1

 Into the Unknown

-A new voice invaded the silence of a space that existed between one reality and the next.
+Sound invaded the silence of a space that existed between one reality and the next.
 It began as a murmur.
 Kyle was aware again.
 A fundamental change had occurred.
-He could have been frightened but instead, was simply confused.
-The question that dominated his thoughts?
-“Where, exactly, is this place?”
+He should have been frightened but instead, he wondered, Where am I?

 Comments